unxok/dataedit/README.md

 -   [ ] can't seem to get table width sized right
 -   [x] dataviewjs blocks (literally from dataview) seem broken now and I don't know why
     -   Looks good now
+-   Using column aliases in dataview query causes property to not get updated
+-   Using a different header name then the property name in js expression causes property to not get updated